Specialized Consulting MCAS • POTS • Histamine & Mold-Related Conditions

 Common Symptoms

-I'm constantly chasing symptoms, visiting doctors who never have answers.
-My symptoms remain unexplained and often unrelated.
+I'm constantly visiting doctors who never have answers.
+My symptoms remain unexplained and testing never seems to bring answers.

 I Have Massive